monkeyraptor/generatePrime.js/README.md

 included in <a href="https://github.com/monkeyraptor/math_operation" target="_blank" title="new window">Math Operations</a> repository.

 This is a bit different than the one in `Math Operations`.

+The one in `Math Operations` will *return the starting number if it's a Prime number*.